plops/cl-cpp-generator2/example/154_stm32/article.md

   - when ADC resolution is 8-bit or lower and acquisition accuracy is allowed to be > +/- 1 LSB then T_SMPL can be minimized to a few picoseconds

+- for STM32G4 the minimum sampling time is 2.5 ADC clock cycles.
+The maximum ADC clock frequency is 60MHz (i think). this corresponds to 42ns

+- a SAR ADC sampling estimation tool is available on demand